| Collapse of Big Bang Cosmology and the Emergence of

 universe is needed, not dependent on spacetime expansion

-Instead of big bang's temperature prediction
+and expansion redshifts. | Instead of big bang's temperature prediction

 of the Cosmic Blackbody Radiation